Infostrux-Solutions/snowflake-snowpro-core-study-notes/VirtualWarehouses/VirtualWarehouses.md

   * Auto-resume is enabled by default
   * A VW will automatically start when first created
   * In SQL a VW can be created in suspended mode by setting the `INITIALLY_SUSPENDED = TRUE` option
-* When a VW is first created, it has, by default, the USAGE permission granted to the role that creates it
+* When a VW is first created, it has, by default, the USAGE permission granted to the role that owns/creates it since ownership defaults to the object creator

 ## Compute Credits ##
-* Customer-created compute is charged per second with a 60-second minimum each time the warehouse starts
+> For more info, see [Understanding Compute Cost](https://docs.snowflake.com/en/user-guide/cost-understanding-compute)
-* Snowflake-created serverless (background) compute is charged per second with no minimum
+* Customer-managed compute is charged per second with a 60-second minimum each time the warehouse starts
-  * These are request that can be handled without a VW, e.g.: `SHOW` commands, DDL commands, etc.
+* Snowflake-created serverless (background) compute is charged per second with no minimum.
-* Credit cost can vary depending on cloud provider and region
+* Credit cost varies depending on cloud provider and region
 * One server in the VW cluster uses one credit per hour, so, for example, an XS (1 server) will use one credit per hour while a large (8 servers) will use 8 credist per hour

 ### Cloud Services Compute Billing ###